silas-hw/Consumer-Your-Calcium-Discord-Bot/README.md

 an use example would be `//react epic`, which reacts with letter emojis to spell epic

 The bot will react to the previous message sent

-### Profiles and website leaderboard

-The bot's levelling system connects to a [website](silashw.heliohost.org)  to display a leaderboard

-This website also has profiles, which the `//image`, `//pin` and `//twitter` commands relate to

 ## Built with